AdobeDocs/genstudio.en/help/user-guide/content/customize-template.md

 #### Manual field names

 All other field names are treated as manually populated fields.
-To create an editable section, add double brackets around the section you want to edit:
+To create an editable section, add double brackets around the section name:

 ```handlebars
 {{customVariable}}